 We Are Not Strangers Here is shining a light on African Americans in the history of California agriculture and rural communities, and black people’s relationship with food, farming and land.
 This Cal Ag Roots story series has been in the works for quite some time and we're thrilled to announce that you can soon tune in!

-The We Are Not Strangers Here stories will be told two ways: 1) through a traveling exhibition-- which launches on March 22, 2020 at the Tulare County Museum in Visalia, CA-- comprised of archival visual and textual materials and 2) through a podcast series set to launch in April, 2020.
+The We Are Not Strangers Here stories will be told two ways: 1) through a traveling exhibition-- which will launch in 2021 as cultural institutions re-open in California-- comprised of archival visual and textual materials and 2) through a podcast series set to launch in January, 2021.

 Photo credit: Farmhand and horse standing next to shed in Tulare County, Roberts Family Papers, African American Museum and Library of Oakland